gregbown/soma-redux-i18next-webpack/README.md

 [Soma is a scalable Javascript framework](https://github.com/soundstep/soma) created to help developers to write loosely-coupled applications to increase scalability and maintainability.
 I think it is the perfect balance when you don't want a full framework like React, Angular or Vue and it can be super powerful if it is combined with a lightweight router and maybe two-way binding...

-The older version found [here](https://github.com/somajs/somajs) is documented [here](http://somajs.github.io/somajs/site/) Internally soma uses two other libraries that are pretty amazing as well, [infuse](https://github.com/soundstep/infuse) and [signals](https://github.com/millermedeiros/js-signals), also ported from Actionscript.
+The older version, soma.js can be found [here](https://github.com/somajs/somajs), and is documented [here](http://somajs.github.io/somajs/site/)
+Internally the latest soma uses two other libraries that are pretty amazing as well, [infuse](https://github.com/soundstep/infuse) and [signals](https://github.com/millermedeiros/js-signals), also ported from Actionscript.
 I am not sure why I didn't discover them back in my Actionscript days, maybe I was too busy trying to get pureMVC and robot legs working.
 Anyway, a big thank you to [Romuald Quantin](http://www.soundstep.com/blog/about/) for the really elegant framework.